-Taylor calls for Griner's release at hall of fame induction - WHIZ News
+Taylor calls for Griner's release at Hall of Fame induction - WHIZ News

 Milton-Jones, now head coach at Old Dominion, capped her four-year career at Florida as the 1997 Southeastern Conference Player of the Year and All-American.
 She led the Gators to four straight NCAA Tournament berths, including the Elite Eight in 1997.

 The fourth overall pick in the 1999 WNBA draft played 17 seasons in the league.
-When she retired in 2016, she held the league record for most games played with 499 for Los Angeles, Atlanta, New York, Washington and San Antonio.
-She helped the Los Angeles Sparks win back-to-back WNBA titles in 2001 and 2002.
+When she retired in 2016, she held the league record for most games played, with 499 for Los Angeles, Atlanta, New York, Washington and San Antonio.
+She helped the Los Angeles Sparks win back-to-back WNBA titles in 2001 and ’02.

-Her family made T-shirts and visors to help her commemorate this moment, and Milton-Jones said this helped put Riceboro, Georgia, on the map.
+Her family made T-shirts and visors to help her commemorate this moment, and Milton-Jones said her success helped put Riceboro, Georgia, on the map.

-Hammon couldn’t attend with her WNBA-leading Las Vegas Aces playing against the Sparks on Saturday night in Los Angeles.
+Hammon couldn’t attend the induction, with her WNBA-leading Las Vegas Aces playing the Sparks on Saturday night in Los Angeles, winning 89-72.

 Bruno has coached 36 seasons at DePaul with 24 NCAA Tournament berths.
 He also has helped win six gold medals with USA Basketball.